The clavicle, also known as the collar bone, is an S-shaped bone that connects to the sternum.

-Plain x-rays are used to evaluate the clavicle fracture and assess the fracture pattern, displacement, angulation, comminution, and shortening.
+Plain x-rays are used to evaluate the clavicle fracture and assess the fracture pattern, displacement, angulation, comminution and shortening.
 After the fracture is assessed, appropriate management is decided upon by your surgeon.
-Typically, pediatric clavicle fractures with little displacement and minimal shortening can be treated nonsurgically by immobilizing the arm in a sling for 4 weeks.
-After that point the patient can begin range of motion exercises and will generally be ready to return to full activities 8-12 weeks after the fracture.
+Typically, pediatric clavicle fractures with little displacement and minimal shortening can be treated nonsurgically by immobilizing the arm in a sling for four weeks.
+After that point, the patient can begin range of motion exercises and will generally be ready to return to full activities eight to 12 weeks after the fracture.

 Learn about surgical options for treating your collarbone fracture.

 The clavicle, also known as the collarbone, is commonly fractured in people of all ages.
 Historically, most clavicle fractures were treated without surgery but more recent studies have shown that this type of non-operative management can lead to longterm dysfunction and, in adults, the bone has a higher likelihood of not healing.

 I like to think of the clavicle as one leg of a tripod.
 If that leg is foreshortened, everything tends to lean.
 If the clavicle heals in a shortened position, your entire shoulder girdle will actually rotate inward, which is how this dysfunction occurs.
 I see operative intervention as having several benefits, reestablishing anatomic alignment to restore normal shoulder function, maximizing the chance of bone healing, and stabilizing the bone so that there is no painful clunking or clicking over the fracture ends.

 Generally, there are two ways to surgically fix a clavicle bone.
 The first is with a plate and screw construct that overlays the bone and stabilizes it.
 This is a great option to restore stability and anatomic alignment, particularly when the fracture is significantly comminuted or in multiple pieces.